PC Bottleneck Calculator

 What went wrong:

-1. Modern games often need more than 8GB to run smoothly
+1. Keep in mind now a days games need more than 8GB ram to run smoothly

-2. Insufficient RAM forces the system to rely on slower page file memory
+2. I must say here Insufficient RAM make your system to rely on slower page file memory

-Smart upgrade: Installing 16GB (2x8GB) DDR4 RAM at 3200MHz dramatically boosts system responsiveness.
+Smart upgrade: Installing 16GB (2x8GB) DDR4 RAM at 3200MHz gives your system dramatically boosts

 Results:

-2. Improved multitasking—apps, browsers, and games run smoothly together
+2. Allow multitasking like apps, browsers, and games run smoothly at same time

-3. System becomes far more stable under heavy workloads
+3. System become stable and fast even under heavy workloads

 How Better Cooling Can Unlock Full Performance